OfficeDev/office-js-docs-pr/docs/excel/custom-functions-architecture.md

 You can see a code sample using the `Storage` object in this [Github repository](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/AsyncStorage) dedicated to patterns and practices.
 For more general information about the `Storage` object, see [Custom functions runtime](./custom-functions-runtime.md).

-`Office.Storage` can also be useful for authentication.
+The `Storage` object can also be useful for authentication.
 For more information, see [Custom functions authentication](custom-functions-authentication.md).

 ## See also